 Tip: To close an inactive tab, you don't have to select (left-click) it and load its content to the view.
 A quick shortcut is to just right-click the tab, and select Close.

 The Add to favorites option enables you to add frequently used pages to the Favorites list in the Open item menu.

 The Menu Tabs and Ribbons

 The menu tabs and their ribbons contain the menus and options available in SystemWeaver.
 A ribbon will display the standard tools and view shortcuts available for the Item type selected in the structure tree, i.e., the active page loaded and the site role you have been assigned.
 Therefore, its look and available capabilities will change since some options are available to all items types and all users while others are specific to a specific item type or user role.
 A ribbon does not contain a complete selection of views.
 For that, use the View drop-down as described above in The Specification View.
 This section will give a brief description of each standard menu tab and its corresponding ribbon.
 For a more detailed explanation of each menu option's functionality, refer to the Help or other articles if needed.

 Note: Module-specific tabs and ribbons, e.g., Design, Documents, etc., are not covered here.
-You can find details on module-specific menus in the Help or in other articles.
+You can find details in Introduction to Item Ribbon Tab Configuration.

 Standard Tabs and Ribbons

 The File tab is used for general settings and user options.